lopezunwired/meanStack/README.md

 ## Getting Started

 Create a new directory on your workstation and initialize for git.
-Clone this repository and browse to the studios-mean4 project directory for the remaining commands below.
+Clone this repository and browse to the `meanStack` project directory for the remaining commands below.
 Make sure you have angular and node installed and check using the following commands.
 Other components can be installed with node package manager (npm).

 ```
 node -v